George Washington Masonic National Memorial: 1930s

 Despite the immediate flurry of work on the memorial after its dedication, construction and decoration of the interior slowed significantly over the next two decades.
 The Great Depression and World War II left both funds and building materials in short supply.

 The association wished to complete the memorial hall, the north lodge room and the Alexandria-Washington replica lodge room on the second floor of the memorial.
 To complete the rooms and hallways leading to them would cost about $193,000.
 Although fund-raising for the effort began, in 1936 the organization learned that it had to complete the library and elevators in the tower first.
 In February 1931, Florence M. Lemert, widow of Rae John Lemert, Grand Historian of the Grand Lodge of Montana, donated more than 6,000 books and manuscripts about Masonic history and Masonry to the memorial as a means of founding a national Masonic library.
 With these books in danger of deterioration, a library had to be constructed immediately and at least one elevator installed in order to reach the library room in the tower.
 Additional landscaping had to be done in order to reduce the fire danger in the area, walls had to be erected around the land to prevent the public from cutting across the property and roads had to be re-graveled and maintained.

 In 1935, the GWMNMA set aside the fourth floor as a "States Memorial Hall" (where each state's Grand Lodge could recognize its famous Masons), the sixth floor as a Masonic library and the eighth floor as a museum.
 The third, fifth and seventh floors had not yet been assigned a function.
 But these plans were not carried out.
-After the death of Louis Watres in June 1937, Dr. Elmer R. Arn, Past Grand Master of Ohio, was elected president of the association as his successor.
+After the death of Louis Watres in June 1937, Elmer R. Arn, Past Grand Master of Ohio, was elected president of the association as his successor.
 Four large lighting sconces were added to the second floor memorial hall in 1938, with the $4,000 cost of their installation paid for by the General Grand Chapter of the Order of the Eastern Star.
 In 1939, the granite steps leading up to the portico, the walls containing the patio which surrounds the memorial and the stone balustrade for the granite steps were installed.
 Several hundred plants were also added to the landscaping.